Boeung Kak: Background to land title concerns

-The people living on the land of the lake are concerned about losing their land.
+The people living on the land around the lake are concerned about losing their land.
 Land title concerns related to the lease of Boeung Kak Lake are a result of a long history of land title issues in Cambodia.
 In 1930, during the long period of colonialism of Cambodia by the French most of the land had been registered as private property.
 However, the French system was upheld after Cambodia gained independence in 1953.
-In the years thereafter more land was distributed to the population and in 1962, 84 percent of agriculture households owned land.
+In the years thereafter more land was distributed to the population and in 1962, 84 percent of agricultural households owned land.
 The trend shifted during the 1970s and the ownership of land moved from the whole population to mostly the privileged classes owning land.

 During the Khmer Rouge Regime in Cambodia from 1975 to 1979 the regime abolished all ownership and land titles as well as all existing official land records in Cambodia.
 In doing so, the Khmer Rouge owned all the land in the country and excluded any private ownership of land.
 Ten years after the Khmer Rouge Regime the land was still owned by the state of Cambodia.
 A majority of the households surrounding Boeung Kak Lake bought the land from military and government officials during land transactions in 1989.
 Because of the abolishment of records during the Khmer Rouge period, it is difficult to prove ownership and titles of the homes for some of the people living around the lake.

-In 2001 a new land law was drafted with the help of the Canadian and Finnish governments that recognized private ownership for residential and agricultural holding of land.
+In 2001 a new land law was drafted with the help of the Canadian and Finnish governments that recognized private ownership for residential and agricultural holdings of land.
 Furthermore, the land law states that the Cambodian government should be in charge of the distribution of land.
 Article 30 of the law stated that land continuously occupied without contestation for five years before 2001 could be claimed for documented private ownership.
 The land law included the area surrounding Boeung Kak Lake.
 According to Article 15 of the Cambodian land law, water bodies, lakes and rivers such as Boeung Kak are all considered state property.
-Article 16 and 18 state that leasing a public property must not exceed 15 years and must not damage the property or change its function in providing public services.
+Articles 16 and 18 state that leasing public property must not exceed 15 years and must not damage the property or change its function in providing public services.
 The law has resulted in controversies in the case of Boeung Kak Lake, as the lake was leased for 99 years.
-In 2008, The Boeung Kak Lake was transformed from a public to a private property of the state, after a sub-decree was signed.
+In 2008, the Boeung Kak Lake was transformed from a public to a private property of the state, after a sub-decree was signed.

 As a result of the 2001 land law, a Land Management and Administration Project began in 2002.
 The project has as a goal to over 15 years manage natural resources and promote equal land distribution to the people of Cambodia.
 Although 1.3 million titles have already been issued as a result of the 2001 land law, BABC (a non-governmental organization) still questions the success of the program.